simplesingularity/growing-palms/README.md

 # Starting from seed (Chapter 1)
 ## Mold and ventilation
 Always use a well ventilated area to deter mold such an exhaust fan especially if germinated indoors.
-A pouros media is recommended.
+A porous media is recommended.

 ## Medium
 Peat moss is not recommended because of the density and higher chances of mold.
 Use either coconut coir and perlite/vermiculite or moist spagnum moss.